 Unfortunately, no. This would be impractical to operate at all our printing locations and for this reason, an allowance has already been included within the initial allocation, and for vouchers purchased subsequently, an additional 10% value will be added to the voucher. e.g. a £5 voucher will top up your account by £5.50.
 This will more than compensate for 'actual' spoiled copies.

 Large companies are moving away from small local laser printers to larger centralised Multi-Function Devices (MFDs).
-It is likely that the College will start to invest in these shortly since they are vastly more energy and cost efficient than lots of small lasers.
-The collection of print from a centralised machine will become the norm and be much cheaper – PrintSaver is our current centralised offer.
+The College has invested in these since they are vastly more energy and cost efficient than lots of small laser printers.
+The collection of print from a centralised machine is the norm and is much cheaper.

-All teaching and LRC areas have the PrintSaver queue set as the default but other local printers may be selected manually.
+All teaching and LRC areas have the MFD queue set as the default but other local printers may be selected manually.
 This facility is also accessible as an option at most other computers.
-Once sent to the PrintSaver queue, your printing must be collected at some later time via the ‘Print Release Stations’ located in the LRCs.
-Printing sent to the PrintSaver queue must be collected within 48 hours after which it is automatically removed.
-To further mirror the centralised MFD experience, the cost of print via the PrintSaver queue is set at 4p/6p for single/double sided printing – making your allocation stretch to over 650 pages.
+Once sent to the MFD queue, your printing must be collected at some later time via the MFDs located in the LRCs.
+Printing sent to the MFD queue must be collected within 48 hours after which it is automatically removed.
+To further mirror the centralised MFD experience, the cost of print via the MFD queue is set at 4p/6p for single/double sided printing – making your allocation stretch to over 600 pages.